 The first year of the programme serves as an introduction to European Studies.
 The courses will offer an overview of the entire discipline.
 You will:

-In the second year, your course selection will be devoted to your major.
+In the second year, your course selection will be devoted to your major, that will provide the basis for further specialisation in European Studies.
 In the third year of the programme, you can tailor your own curriculum.
-You will:
+In the second and third year you will:

-• Choose to specialise in one of five majors: European Culture, European History, East European Studies, European Law and European Economics.
-You will continue to develop the language you selected in the first year.
+Choose to specialise in one of six majors: European Culture, European History, East European Studies, European Law, European Politics, or European Economics.

-• Take a course in ‘Philosophy of the Humanities’, in which you will explore the historical and philosophical background of the Humanities with a focus on the field of European Studies.
+Take a course in ‘Philosophy of the Humanities’, in which you will explore the historical and philosophical background of the Humanities and consider global and European discussions on Philosophy.

 Which sort of courses will you take?
 What does a typical week look like?
 Is this programme the right fit for you?
 Find out more in this video.